 We say that an $A$-algebra $B$ is universally noetherian if $\Sp{B}\to\Sp{A}$ is universally noetherian in the above sense.
 Such $A$-algebras are sometimes called \textit{strongly noetherian} but I avoid this terminology since it conflicts with a different notion from the theory of adic spaces.

-The condition of definition \ref{defn:universally-noetherian-for-schemes} is \textit{a priori} weaker than the condition that $f$ be universally noetherian in the sense of definition \ref{defn:universally-noetherian} when $X$ and $S$ are regarded as (discrete) formal schemes, for the latter condition requires that $X\times_S\cS'$ be noetherian for any morphism $\cS'\to S$ with $\cS'$ a noetherian \textit{formal} scheme.
+The condition of definition \ref{defn:universally-noetherian-for-schemes} is \textit{a priori} weaker than the condition that $f$ be universally noetherian in the sense of definition \ref{defn:universally-noetherian} when $X$ and $S$ are regarded as (discrete) formal schemes.
+In fact the latter condition requires that $X\times_S\cS'$ be noetherian for any morphism $\cS'\to S$ with $\cS'$ a noetherian \textit{formal} scheme.
 In fact \ref{defn:universally-noetherian} and \ref{defn:universally-noetherian-for-schemes} are equivalent for a morphism of schemes.
 To see this we will need a general result of topological algebra, which combines \cite[Ch.
 III \S2 no. 12 Cor.
 2]{bourbaki-AC} and \cite[Ch.
 III \S2 no. 10 Cor.
 5]{bourbaki-AC}; see also the general discussion of completions in \cite[III \S2 no.\ 12]{bourbaki-AC}.
 In the next proposition and its corollary the ``natural'' topology of $\hat R$ is the topology it has as the completion of the preadic topological ring $(R,I)$: the ideals $\widehat{(I^n)}$ are a basis of the neighborhoods of $0$.
 The completion of an ideal $M\sset R$ will be denoted by $\hat M$, and identified with an ideal of $\hat R$.

 \begin{prop} Suppose $R$ is a commutative ring and $I\subset R$ is a finitely generated ideal.
 Then for the $I$-preadic topology of $R$,